john-itcsolutions/cheirrs/README.md

 `sudo sh ./cuda_11.2.0_460.27.04_linux.run`

-We start by installing kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
+We continue by installing kubeflow to obtain a controller compatible with this Juju/TensorFlow environment:
 ________________________________________________________________

 ## 'KUBEFLOW', TensorFlow and Machine Learning (Artificial Intelligence & Statistical Learning)